 Finally, don’t forget to share the list on social media.

 Get Your Badge

-We now have a waste pioneers badge that you could display on your website or blog, and link it back to this post.
+You deserve a badge.
+You can display this badge on your website, blog or social media, and link it back to this post.
 Right click on this image & download it for use on your website.